Knishmas/Obsidian-Notes/Go/Let's Go/Chapter 5 Dynamic HTML Templates.md

 }
 ```
 - *Note: If you have a slice that you'd like to pass to a variadic function, then you would include `...` after the input.
 This expands the slice into individual arguments that get passed to the function.*

 *Example*
 ```go
 nums := []int{1, 2, 3}
 sum(nums...)
 ```

+# 5.4 Catching runtime errors
+- We can use a buffer when rendering a template and check for errors, render the error if there is one, and render the template to the http.ResponseWriter.
+- If we don't use a buffer then the user can receive an error while getting a 200 OK status and or receive incomplete content.
+# 5.5 Common Dynamic Data
+- There can be common dynamic data we sometimes would like to include within pages such as profile pictures, user names, or even the date.
+We can include them within templates to carry over and simplify things.
+# 5.6 Custom template functions
+- **template.FuncMap:** A type of map that associates string key values with *function* values.
+	- Often used with the html/template & text/template packages that c*an be used to create custom functions* that can be used within HTML/Text templates.